REVIEW/PHOTOS: Scranton’s Menzingers deliver Clash-style punk show at Musikfest Café in Bethlehem

 That might have been what a grown-up Clash might have said.

-The 3 1/2-hour show’s three supporting acts also had welcome elements of seldom-seen punk.
+The three and a half hour show’s three supporting acts also had welcome elements of seldom-seen punk.

 Opening band Ramona, a Philadelphia-based trio, was far closer to The Ramones style of punk – speedy songs, prominent drums, and good-sounding, melodic songs in a nine-tune, 20-minute set.